BedrockStreaming/tech.bedrockstreaming.com/_posts/2024-04-09-kubecon-europe-2024.md

 In our ongoing quest to improve the efficiency of our Kubernetes clusters, we recently opted for Kubernetes Event-driven Autoscaling (KEDA), a project supported by the Cloud Native Computing Foundation (CNCF) and enjoying growing adoption by the community.
 This choice is in line with our desire to go further than the capabilities offered by our previous tool, the Prometheus adapter, thanks in particular to more refined scaling management based on various external metrics.

-One of KEDA's real strengths is its ability to adjust scaling via 'scaling modifiers', allowing precise adjustment of the number of pods as required based on a calculation.
+One of KEDA's real strengths is its ability to adjust scaling via *'scaling modifiers'*, allowing precise adjustment of the number of pods as required based on a calculation.
 At Bedrock Streaming this will enable us to refine our prescaling strategy, previously [based on an external metric provided by a go service](/2022/09/01/kubernetes-prescaling-we-open-source-our-solution.html), we'll be able to upgrade our system to something simpler and more precise.
 Maybe evolve from a simple calculation of minimum pods and multipliers, to a more sophisticated approach.

 The presentation by Zbynek Roubalik and Jorge Turrado, KEDA maintainers, highlighted KEDA's effectiveness in meeting various load requirements through the use of a variety of external metrics, making scaling more accurate.